-Boothbay Harbor is a port town located in the county of Lincoln, Maine USA.
-The town covers a total area of approx 24 km2 (9 ml2) and has population around 2,000.
+Boothbay Harbor ME is a small port town in Lincoln County (Maine USA) with total area approx 24 km2 (9 ml2) and population around 2,000.

-- The area of Boothbay Harbor was part of Cape Newagen, where an early seasonal fishing camp was established by the English.
-In 1666, Henry Curtis bought the land from sachem Mowhotiwormet, known commonly as Chief Robinhood, who lived in what is today Woolwich.
-However, the settlement was burned during King Philip's War and resettled afterwards, then in 1689 destroyed again during King William's War and abandoned for 40 years.
+The area was part of Cape Newagen - seasonal fishing camp established by the British.
+In 1666, Henry Curtis bought the land from Mowhotiwormet (aka Chief Robinhood), who lived in the current Woolwich.
+However, the settlement was burned during King Philip's War (1675-78) and resettled afterward, then destroyed again in 1689 during King William's War (1688-97) and abandoned for 40 years.

-- Boothbay Harbor attracts crowds of tourists each summer.
-Attractions include whale watching, state aquarium, restaurants, art galleries and boat tours to coastal isles.
-During summer months, Boothbay Harbor region is a notorious tourist and yachting destination.
+During summer, Boothbay Harbor attracts numerous tourists.
+Main attractions and activities include state aquarium, restaurants, art galleries, boat tours to coastal islands, whale watching.
+During summer months, the entire region becomes a notorious yachting destination.

 The Boothbay Harbor cruise port map is interactive.
 It shows the port's exact location, along with the real-time cruise ship traffic (if any) in its vicinity - today, and right now.
 By zooming-out you can see other cruise ship ports located near Boothbay Harbor, Maine.